Property Law in Thailand: Legal Structures for Foreign Ownership, Control, and Long-Term Use

 Usufruct: Lifetime Use Rights in Family or Spousal Contexts under Property Law in Thailand

-In situations where a foreign national is married to a Thai spouse or has close Thai relatives who legally own land, a usufruct provides a legally valid mechanism for the foreigner to use and reside on the property without owning it.
+In situations where a foreign national marries a Thai spouse or has close Thai relatives who legally own land, a usufruct provides a legally valid mechanism for the foreigner to use and reside on the property without owning it.

-This right is established under Sections 1417 to 1428 of the Civil and Commercial Code.
+Sections 1417 to 1428 of the Civil and Commercial Code establish this right.
 A usufruct grants the holder (called the “usufructuary”) the right to:

 Legal Formalities